 CalEPA and its boards, departments, and office (BDOs) are committed to improving our communication and working relationships with California Indian Tribes.
-To achieve this goal and to help guide CalEPA and its BDOs, we have adopted the CalEPA Policy for Working with California Indian Tribes (PDF).
-Arsenio Mataka, Assistant Secretary for Environmental Justice and Tribal Affairs, is guiding this effort with the assistance of staff members Malinda Dumisani and Diane Trujillo.
+To achieve this goal and to help guide CalEPA and its BDOs, first adopted a Tribal Policy in 2009.
+To improve and strengthen its policy for working with tribal governments Secretary Matthew Rodriquez adopted in August 2015 the CalEPA Policy on Consultation with California Native American Tribes (PDF).
+Arsenio Mataka, Assistant Secretary for Environmental Justice and Tribal Affairs, is guiding this effort.
 This policy will serve to guide CalEPA and all its BDOs in their daily operations to work with California Indian Tribes in a knowledgeable, sensitive, and respectful manner.

 CalEPA implements our Tribal Policy with the assistance of our Tribal Advisory Committee, made up of representatives from federally and non-federally recognized tribes, and the input of interested Tribal governments, communities, and stakeholders.